Decent work: employment and local economy

 We welcome applications from all sections of the community.
 All applicants are treated in a fair and equal manner regardless of gender, marital status, race, religion, colour, age, disability or sexual orientation.

-We offer a contributory pension scheme, good rates of company sick and holiday pay along with a host of other benefits including free cinema tickets, staff discounts and Health Assured employee assistance programme.
+We offer a contributory pension scheme, good rates of company sick and holiday pay along with a host of other benefits including free cinema tickets, staff discounts and Medicash employee assistance programme.

 We are members of the Lewes branch of the Brighton & Hove Living Wage Campaign and pay all our staff the Living Wage or more.